MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsTeamsCallingPolicy.md

 ```

 ### -AllowCallRedirect
-Setting this parameter provides the ability to configure call redirection capabilities on Teams Phones.
+Setting this parameter provides the ability to configure the availability of call redirection capabilities on Teams Phones.

 Valid options are:
-- Enabled: Users will have the ability to redirect received calls.
+- Enabled: Users will have the ability to redirect incoming calls directly to voicemail.
 - Disabled: User will not have such ability.
-- UserOverride: The UserOverride option is not available for use.
-There's no UX implemented for its management.
+- UserOverride: This option is not available for use.
+There's no user interface implemented for on the Teams Phone device.

 ```yaml
 Type: String